centreon/centreon-documentation/versioned_docs/version-20.04/integrations/plugin-packs/procedures/applications-varnish-nrpe.md

 id: applications-varnish-nrpe
 title: Varnish NRPE
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 ## Overview

 The Plugin Pack *Varnish* works with the NRPE monitoring agent on Linux to check the performance and behavior of a Varnish HTTP Cache Server.

 ## Pack assets